rootmos/h/README.md

     run(string.format("rm -r %s/%s", cache, project))
 end
 ```
-Did you see the malicious/unintended transposition?
+Did you spot the malicious or unintended transposition?
-(Don't feel bad, this is the hardships presented to us by the PR-culture.)
+This is the hardship presented to us by the PR-culture, and can provide a false
+sense of security.
-Now there are programming languages
+There are also programming languages
 [designed to be difficult to read](https://esolangs.org/wiki/Esoteric_programming_language#Obfuscation).
-And speaking of programming languages: "the greatest thing about Lua is that
+And speaking of programming languages:
-you don't have to write Lua."
+"the greatest thing about Lua is that you don't have to write Lua."
 Meaning that it's very feasible to bundle a compiler for another language,
 however non-esoteric (check out: [fennel](https://fennel-lang.org) and
 [Amulet](https://amulet.works/)).